-Preparing for work experience
+Preparing for the work placement

-For the young person, a work placement is often their first experience of a job.
+A work placement is often a young person's first experience of the world of work.
 It is a great opportunity for employers to engage and inspire potential future employees through real work tasks.
 Of course, all workplaces have periods that are busier than others, and the work the young people will do will depend on what is taking place in the organisation at that time.

-Good planning will help, all stakeholders; you, the student and the school receive the most rewarding experience.
+Good planning will help all stakeholders; you, the pupil/student and the school receive the most rewarding experience.
+To support a meaningful work placement for all involved the Work Placement Standard, published in 2016, sets out expectations for all involved, highlighted below are those of employers.

-1. Committing to work experience
+1. Prior to the work placement

-Establish a good liaison with the school, talk to the teacher and students involved and discuss and agree expectations:

-- How many pupils will you be hosting?

-- When?

-- How long for?

-- Start and finish times?

-- Does the student need special uniform or equipment?

-2. Complete all required policy documents - see page 6

-• Check Company Insurances
+- Establish a good liaison with the school, talk to the teacher and students involved and discuss and agree expectations: - How many pupils will you be hosting? - When? - How long for? - Start and finish times? - Does the student need special uniform or equipment? - As part of the work placement is the young person doing a qualification, if yes, what level?
+(See page 47 for the mapping of the Scottish work placement qualifications to tasks) - Identify key member(s) of staff from your organisation to support the young person on their placement. - Try to find out about the young person; age and stage in education, careers ambitions, particular interests, skills and any specific needs.

-3. Use the Activity Summary to plan and prepare a schedule of activity for the duration of the students placement:

-- Pick and choose tasks that are suitable for your company / department and for the young person.
+- Agree the targets with the school and the young person for their workplace learning plan. - Complete all required policy documents see page 7 and check Company Insurances. - Use the Activity Summary, see pages 8-23 to plan and prepare a schedule of activity for the duration of the student/pupil placement. - Pick and choose tasks that are suitable for your company / department and for the young person.
 Not all the tasks will be relevant. - Incorporate the tasks into your schedule of work for the young person, keeping in mind how much time and support they will need, and what the outcomes of the task should be. - If you have more than one student on placement at any one time, you can set some of the tasks as a competition.
 Many young people like a bit of healthy competition, so seeing who can make the best presentation, for example, could help motivate them. - It's a good idea to explain to the young person why the task is valuable to your company and also what the young person can learn from it.
 On the following pages, each task is introduced by a short description of how it benefits your company and the young person. - Some tasks may be a little monotonous, but these are usually vital duties that need doing.
 For such tasks, set a time limit so that the young person isn't spending all day doing a boring job, and point out that these are also carried out by full-time employees.